Johan Sverdrup – in a league of its own

 Sustainable and efficient production

 It took 40 years to unlock the secret of the Utsira High, a secret that has transformed Lundin Energy and the wider Norwegian oil and gas industry.
 Today the Johan Sverdrup field is estimated to hold gross reserves of between 2.2 and 3.2 billion boe, making it one of the largest discoveries made on the Norwegian Continental Shelf.
-Since production started, the gross Phase 1 production capacity has been lifted in two steps and now sits at 500 Mbopd with potential for further increase by mid-2021 on completion of modification work to increase water injection capacity.
-The production will increase to 720 Mbopd after Phase 2 commences production in the fourth quarter of 2022.
+Since production started, the gross Phase 1 production capacity has been lifted in two steps and now sits at 535 Mbopd.
+The production will increase to 755 Mbopd after Phase 2 commences production in the fourth quarter of 2022.
 At its peak, the field will account for around one third of all petroleum production in Norway.

-The production will flow through one of the world’s most advanced and efficient production platforms, which in addition is being operated with power from shore making it one of the most carbon efficient fields in the world, with CO2 emissions of below 1 kg per barrel, about one-twentieth of the world average.
+The production will flow through one of the world’s most advanced and efficient production platforms, operated with power from shore.
+This makes it one of the most carbon efficient fields in the world, with CO2 emissions of 0.45 kg per barrel, about 40 times less than the world average.

 Johan Sverdrup Phase 2 progressing according to plan